BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

   "MinefieldIFFStatName": "MinefieldIFF", - stat name for actor landmines IFF ability (float).
 Default value 0.
   "AmmoNameInSidePanel": true - if true in side panel AmmunitionDef.Name will be shown instead of AmmunitionDef.UIName "ShowApplyHeatSinkMessage": true - show floatie message on heatsinks appying.
-  "AMSCantFireFloatie": false - if true if AMS can't fire reason will be shown in floatie message }
+  "AMSCantFireFloatie": false, - if true if AMS can't fire reason will be shown in floatie message "ShowJammChance": true - if true side panel will show jam chance calculation formula }

 Weapon definition